 Vitamin E supplementation has been shown to help prevent premature rupture of the membranes (amniotic sac) in pregnancy.
 It appears that vitamin E may increase the quality of the amniotic sac.

 Vitamin E Supplementation

-First and foremost vitamin E should be consumed by eating a diet rich in a variety of different whole foods.
-Foods that are rich in vitamin E are: Raw vegetable oils, nuts, nut butters, rice bran oil, barley, seaweed, green leafy vegetables, asparagus, avocado, berries, and tomatoes.
+First and foremost, vitamin E should be consumed by eating a diet rich in a variety of different whole foods.
+Foods that are rich in vitamin E are: Raw vegetable oils, nuts, nut butters, sunflower seeds, wheat germ oil, rice bran oil, barley, seaweed, green leafy vegetables, broccoli, asparagus, avocado, berries, and tomatoes.

 There are several other natural tocopherols that demonstrate vitamin E activity and exert antioxidant activity, they are: d-beta-, d-gamma-, d-delta-, and a group of related compounds known as tocotrienols.
 These are not as strong as d-alpha, but still beneficial.